-Over the weekend, Halston and I decided to catch up on seasons five and six of The Walking Dead (best eight hours of my life) in order to be able to watch last night’s episode (spoilers ahead… kind of).
+Over the weekend, Halston and I decided to catch up on seasons five and six of The Walking Dead in order to be able to watch last night’s episode (spoilers ahead… kind of).

 I’ve lost a lot of sleep since then and I might have to take a temporary leave of absence from work to deal with the pain and heartbreak I’m currently going through.
 How am I expected to function in these conditions?
 I keep replaying the scene in my head and listening to Wiz Khalifa’s See You Again on repeat, analyzing the situation from every angle.
 Is he truly gone?
 Was that his blood and guts?
 My one solace is that they didn’t show his body on The Talking Dead so maybe, just maybe…

 I’ve woken up the past few nights with muscle cramps on my left calf and wishing I could afford an on-call masseuse to love on my legs.

 During our honeymoon at The BodyHoliday (cue giggles), we were treated to daily massages and treatments that spoiled us and made us worse people (jokes).

 The Wellness Centre was located on the top of a hill, with steep steps leading the way to total relaxation (they really made you work for the treatments).
 I could not keep track of the dozens of times Halston and I almost ate it going up the steps, tripping over our own two feet.
 But it was worth it.

 List of treatments: